joelewnard/joelewnard/index.md

 ## Publications

-Work by current and former members are indicated in **bold** text.
+Work by current and former members is indicated in **bold** text.
 Work published since July, 2018 is lab output.
 For more details, see PI [Google Scholar](https://scholar.google.com/citations?user=-G_851kAAAAJ&hl=en).

 ### In press